 Under F.S.
-736.1008, the statute of limitations period for a breach of trust action is usually 4 years (although it can range from as little as 6 months [which I wrote about here] to as long as 40 years).
+736.1008, the statute of limitations period for a breach of trust action is usually 4 years (although it can range from as short as 6 months to as long as 40 years).
 F.S.
-736.1008 doesn't explicitly say you have 4 years to sue (that would be too easy), instead it gets you to a 4-year limitations period by cross referencing to "the applicable limitations period provided in chapter 95."
+736.1008 doesn’t explicitly say you have 4 years to sue (that would be too easy), instead it gets you to a 4-year limitations period by cross referencing to “the applicable limitations period provided in chapter 95.”
 Because a breach of trust is a form of intentional tort, the applicable limitations period is found in F.S.
 95.11(3)(o), which is 4 years.

 But when does the 4-year clock start ticking?
 In the linked-to case above the trustees argued the clock starts ticking when the breach occurs.
 In other words, if the breach occurred more than 4 years prior to when the lawsuit was filed, game over, case dismissed.
 This argument worked with the trial judge.
 The 3d DCA didn’t buy it.

 As we understand the trustees’ argument, the trustees contend section 95.11(3)(o) limits the reach back of the second amended complaint in this case to four years from the date it was filed.
 This contention also is flawed.